MykalMachon/mykal.codes/www/src/content/posts/putting-ai-back-in-the-bag.md

 ## Generative AI as a power for evil

-While these are great, when you look at the list of unarguable terrible things AI can do without the proper guard rails, it kind of looses it's sheen.
+While these are great, when you look at the list of unarguably terrible things AI can do without proper guard rails, they lose their sheen.

 Here's a few of the things I've been thinking about recently: